-Nightingale & Sparrow will be open for submissions of poetry, fiction, creative nonfiction, and photography for our eighth issue, woodland, from 1 – 21 September (Eastern time).
+Nightingale & Sparrow will be open for submissions of poetry, fiction, creative nonfiction, and photography for our tenth issue, harmony, from 1 – 21 March (Eastern time).
 Nightingale & Sparrow reserves the right to close submissions prior to this date if a significantly large amount of submissions are received, but we will give notice as soon as possible should this be the case.

 For open press submissions, see here.